 Ocean Jasper® comes in every color of the rainbow:

 - Almost all pieces have some green, white, or earth tones like gray, cream, and tan on them.

 - Warm colors like yellow, peach, and reddish orange are the next ones most likely to be seen.

 - Dark red, bright pink, and light purple are more unusual.

 - Dark blue is rare while grayish blue and blueish green are more common.

-The stone was given the name “Ocean JasperTM” there by Paul Obeniche and Eugene Mueller of the Gem Shop.
+The stone was given the name “Ocean Jasper” there by Paul Obeniche and Eugene Mueller of the Gem Shop.
 It reflects the stone’s unique relationship to the sea.
-It was originally discovered and collected at low tide, on the shoreline of the Indian Ocean, and often resembles water.
-Ocean Jasper® is a registered trade mark owned by the Gem Shop in 2001.
+It was first discovered and collected at low tide, on the shoreline of the Indian Ocean, and often resembles water.
+(The name Ocean Jasper® was originally registered as a trademark by the Gem Shop in 2001.
 Enter the Earth became the trademark owner in 2022.)